Lossy

 011—012

-The old MS Paint PC didn’t make it to my teenage years.
-It was the family’s machine, but the family was fractured without Mum.
+The MS Paint PC didn’t make it to my teenage years, nor did Mum.
 By the time I was finishing school, the rest of us had retreated into the folding shadows of laptops.
-The camera is also a lonely machine.
+The camera is also a lonely machine, forever living in what has been.

 013